Vikings inch closer to bye with shutout of Packers

 3. Play-calling didn't exactly help Hundley either.
 On fourth-and-3 inside Minnesota's 15, Hundley threw a back-shoulder fade to Michael Clark, who legitimately grabbed for air after the ball was past him.
 There was a drag route run underneath that was open and would have earned Green Bay a fresh set of downs, but it was evident the design didn't call for Hundley to look there early enough.
 For a team that struggled mightily to get close to the end zone all night, that all-or-nothing call was mystifying.

 We can also add in the effect injuries had on this Packers team.
-Green Bay lost right tackle Jason Spriggs early in the first, and proceeded to lose Aaron Jones, Jordy Nelson and Richard Rodgers throughout the course of the game.
+Green Bay lost right tackle Jason Spriggs early in the first and proceeded to lose Aaron Jones, Jordy Nelson and Richard Rodgers throughout the course of the game -- none of whom returned.

 4. Harrison Smith should be in the Pro Bowl.
 I didn't include him in our snubs piece because I didn't want to make two of five NFC snubs Vikings, but he should be in there.
 Smith provided us plenty of evidence for his case on Saturday night, especially with his interception of Hundley, which halted Green Bay's best shot at a touchdown and highlighted his closing speed as he undercut a route over the middle that was doomed, whether by Smith or fellow safety Andrew Sendejo.